Fate (video game): Reception

 Fate was positively received by critics, garnering an average review score of 80% at GameRankings and a score of 80/100 at Metacritic.

 Greg Kasavin of GameSpot called it "a high-quality game that delivers well on a concept that isn't ambitious but is well known for being fun and addictive," while pointing out its strong resemblance to Blizzard Entertainment's Diablo.
 Writing for GameSpy, William Abner praised the game as "elegantly designed" and singled out the charm and personality of the game's graphics and pet animations.
 Both reviewers cited Fate's low price as a selling point but criticized its lack of multiplayer features.

 The editors of Computer Games Magazine presented Fate with their 2005 "Best Role-Playing Game" award.
 It was a runner-up for their list of the year's top 10 computer games.
 Fate was also a finalist for PC Gamer US's "Best Roleplaying Game 2005" and "Best Value 2005" awards, which ultimately went to Dungeon Siege II and Guild Wars, respectively.

+Sequels

+A sequel/expansion to the original game, Fate: Undiscovered Realms, followed in the summer of 2008, and another two sequels—titled Fate: The Traitor Soul and Fate: The Cursed King—were released in 2009 and 2011, respectively.